032: That Wasn’t Very SEL of Me

 Jul 28, 2022

-If you are not familiar with Italy, Florence and Pisa are on the west coast, while Venice is located WAY over on the east coast.
+If you are unfamiliar with Italy, Florence and Pisa are on the west coast, while Venice is located WAY over on the east coast.
 Despite the long distance between destinations, we were determined to make this happen for them.
 So, to break up the trip, we decided to go to Cinque Terra and Moderna (to see the Ferrari museum) along the way between Pisa and Venice.

-(Picture: pre-meltdown; notice the overcast sky as it has been gently raining off and on all day.)
+(Pre-Meltdown Picture: notice the overcast sky as it has been gently raining off and on all day.)

-All of a sudden, our oldest (who was 18 at the time) started complaining, “I don’t want to stay here anymore.”
+Suddenly, our oldest (who was 18 at the time) started complaining, “I don’t want to stay here anymore.”

 “I am tired.”